viktorgullmark/exilence/README.md

 ## Help with development

 If you want to help with development we gladly accept pull-requests.
 To set up the project, install the latest angular-cli and node version prior to 10.
-Exilence currently cannot runt on node 10+ because of dependencies we use.
-See here for more infomration https://github.com/Robot/robot-js/issues/66.
+Exilence currently cannot run on node 10+ because of dependencies.
+See here for more information https://github.com/Robot/robot-js/issues/66.
 The following commands will help in setting up the client:

 ```
 npm install -g @angular/cli
 npm install
-npm install -g --production windows-build-tools (need to be run with administrator privileges using powershell)
+npm install -g --production windows-build-tools (needs to be run with administrator privileges using powershell)
 npm start (to serve the project)
 npm run electron:windows (to build the installer for production)
 ```